bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 But like, Even if people do this attack actively, what you can do is wait for another minute or so.
 If you haven't seen a conflicting transaction for a minute, well, okay.
 And actually, the peers can also then relay the transactions, right?
-Like if one of the peers on the protocol sees a conflicting transaction, you could relay it to the others and basically have proof that there's a double-span.
+Like if one of the peers on the protocol sees a conflicting transaction, you could relay it to the others and basically have proof that there's a double-spend.

 **Audience 1:** 01:25:05